Lean Facilityminute read

 Kanban reduces errors because it limits work-in-progress.
 New work does not begin until the current work is completed and moved to the next area.
 If a worker notices that the items do not match the order, the worker does not receive additional items until the problem is fixed.
 Defective items are not passed on to customers.
 This reduces waste caused by recalls and improves profits by providing superior products to customers.

 Lean Facility Solutions

 Support your lean facility with powerful visual communication.
 DuraLabel industrial label and sign printers by Graphic Products can support your 5S program.
-Print labels to identify equipment and tools, create signs to identify where items go, and provide essential safety information where it is needed most.
+Print labels to identify equipment and tools, create signs to identify where items go and provide essential safety information where it is needed most.

 Share important procedures, upcoming changes, and department goals using Echo large-format printer and enlarger by Graphic Products.
 Quickly enlarge procedures, flowcharts, and meeting minutes to seamlessly communicate with your workers and support your lean facility.

 Take your facility to the next step with the in-depth Best Practice Guide to 5S and Best Practice Guide to Kanban by Graphic Products.
 Learn more about these lean facility tools and how they can improve safety, increase production, and reduce defects throughout your facility.
+Download it below.